Zero-based budgeting: Importance of performance measures

 Performance measures are a key component of the ZBB process.
 At the core, it requires quality measures to analyze the impact of funding scenarios on program operations and outcomes.
 Without them, ZBB will not work because decision packages cannot be ranked.
 To perform a ZBB analysis, "alternative decision packages are prepared and ranked, thus allowing marginal utility and comparative analysis."

 Traditionally, a ZBB analysis focused on three types of measures.
 These are "...effectiveness, efficiency, workload for each decision unit.
 Indirect or proxy indicators could be used if these systems did not exist or were under development."

 Impact on government operations

 According to the GAO, "Agencies believed that inadequate time had been allowed to implement the new initiative.
 The requirement to compress planning and budgeting functions within the time frames of the budget cycle had proven especially difficult, affecting program managers' ability to identify alternative approaches to accomplishing agency objectives.
 Some agency officials also believed that the performance information needed for ZBB analysis was lacking."

-Also, according to the National Conference of State Legislatures: In its original sense, ZBB meant that no past decisions are taken for granted.
-Every previous budget decision is up for review.
-Existing and proposed programs are on an equal footing, and the traditional state practice of altering almost all existing budget lines by small amounts every year or two would be swept away.
-No state government has ever found this feasible.
-Even Georgia, where Governor Jimmy Carter introduced ZBB to state budgeting in 1971, employed a much-modified form.
+Also, according to the National Conference of State Legislatures: ZBB originally meant that all budget decisions are up for review every year.
+This, however, turned out to be too radical for any state government.
+The state government of Georgia, which began trying ZBB in 1971, used a modified form.

-State programs are not, in practice, amenable to such an annual re-examination.
-Statutes, obligations to local governments, requirements of the federal government, and other past decisions have many times created state funding commitments that are almost impossible to change in the short run.
-Education funding levels are determined in many states partly by state and federal judicial decisions and state constitutional provisions, as well as by statutes.
-Federal mandates require that state Medicaid funding meet a specific minimum level if Medicaid is to exist at all in a state.
-Federal law affects environmental program spending, and both state and federal courts help determine state spending on prisons.
-Much state spending, therefore, cannot usefully be subjected to the kind of fundamental re-examination that ZBB in its original form envisions.

-To the extent that ZBB has encouraged governors and legislators to take a hard look at the impact of incremental changes in state spending, it produced a significant improvement in state budgeting.
-But in its classic form – begin all budget evaluations from zero – ZBB is as unworkable as it ever was.